garym/LightSide/README.md

-# WakeyWakey
+# LightSide
-WakeyWakey is intended to be a wake up light making use of BlinkyTape, inspired by James Singleton's [Pi Glowbe](https://github.com/jpsingleton/pi-glowbe) that I spotted in a copy of [MagPi](https://www.raspberrypi.org/magpi/) a few months ago.
+LightSide is intended to be a wake up light making use of BlinkyTape, inspired by James Singleton's [Pi Glowbe](https://github.com/jpsingleton/pi-glowbe) that I spotted in a copy of [MagPi](https://www.raspberrypi.org/magpi/) a few months ago.
 The naming is inspired by a line Mr Praline says in Monty Python's Dead Parrot sketch.